AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The JSON formatted output can be easily read with smarthome platforms like ioBroker or Home Assistant.
 The following script will show how to read the JSON data and set state values in ioBroker.
 To use the script, the JavaScript adapter has to be installed in ioBroker.

-For the script I will assume that ioBroker runs on a Raspberry.
+For the script, I will assume that ioBroker runs on a Raspberry.
 In the script, the device name for the USB-Serial adapter has to be set.
 If it is the only adapter then the name "/dev/ttyACM0" should be the right name.
 Otherwise you can find out the name with "dmesg" command on the raspberry after connecting the Nano to the Raspberry via USB.

 The script will also create state objects in ioBroker.
 The current script supports two sensors.
-If you need less ore more, just comment out or duplicate the code for the receiver.
+If you need less ore more, just comment out or duplicate the code for the sensor.

 For each receiver you have to define the channel and the id.
 The channel can be set with a small switch in the sensor.
 The sensor id will change randomly after a battery change in sensor.
 Use the Arduino Serial Monitor for getting the id initially or after battery change .
 Alternatively you can uncomment this line "// console.log(data);" in the parser function.
 Then all datagrams are shown in the ioBroker log.

-If you do changes in the script, make sure to restart the Javascript instance in ioBroker.
+If you do changes in the script, make sure to restart the JavaScript instance in ioBroker.
 Otherwise you will get an error related to a blocked serial device.
 And the script will not work.

 ```
 // Create a serial port